Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: From -NN and -INN to -RNN: Exploring Secrets in Neighborhoods

-The $k$-RNN is illustrated in Fig.~\ref{fig:illustration-Re-ID-3}.
-In this case, by integrating $k$-NN and $k$-INN, both $\y_2$ and $\y_3$ are the reliable candidate matchings to the probe sample $\x_i$ when using $k=3$.

-In $k$-RNN, the dissimilarity between the probe sample $\x_i$ and gallery sample $\y_j \in \R(\x_i,k)$ is usually measured by Jaccard distance, which is defined as follows:
+In $k$-RNN, the dissimilarity between the probe sample $\x_i$ and a gallery sample $\y_j \in \R(\x_i,k)$ is measured in different ways.
+In \cite{Qin:CVPR2011}, the dissimilarity is measured by a minimum cutoff.
+In \cite{Leng:ICME2013, Leng:MTA2015}, the index information included in $k$-NN and $k$-INN is used to define a similarity.
+In addition, in \cite{Garcia:2017TIP}, the $k$-RNN set is used to learn discriminant features for computing the dissimilarity.
+In~\cite{Bai:TIP2016,Zhong:CVPR2017,Yu:BMVC2017}, the dissimilarity is computed based on Jaccard distance, which is defined as follows:

 where $| \cdot |$ is to calculate the cardinality of a set.
-However, Jaccard distance as defined in \eqref{eq:Jaccard} is built upon the overlapping of two local neighborhoods and thus is not accurate enough.
-In the previous work, \eg, \cite{Qin:CVPR2011, Leng:MTA2015, Bai:TIP2016, Leng:ICME2013, Zhong:CVPR2017}, the ambiguity of the potential matching candidates in the returned $k$-INN is ignored and thus the previous $k$-RNN based methods are quite sensitive to parameter $k$.
+Since that Jaccard distance as defined in \eqref{eq:Jaccard} is built upon the overlapping of two local neighborhoods, the ambiguity of the potential matching candidates in the returned $k$-INN is ignored.
+Thus the previous $k$-RNN-based methods are quite sensitive to the parameter $k$.

-To tackle the limitations aforementioned, we exploit a \textit{density-adaptive kernel} technique to carry out the ideas in $k$-INN and $k$-RNN to perform efficient and effective re-ranking for person ReID.
-Specifically, rather than finding $k$-NN which has a hard boundary, in inv-DAKR and bi-DAKR, we put a smooth kernel function with a local density-adaptive parameter at each sample, and use the responses of the kernel function to define re-identification scorings which are continuous real value with sample-specific individual scale.
-Thus, inv-DAKR could be viewed as a smoothed version of the $k$-INN based re-ranking method and bi-DAKR could be viewed as a smoothed version of the $k$-RNN based re-ranking method.
-Unlike in $k$-INN and $k$-RNN methods, the ambiguity in the ranking lists and the local density information are properly accommodated and consequently the final performance will be improved.
+To address the aforementioned limitations, in this paper, we exploit \textit{density-adaptive kernels} to carry out the ideas of $k$-INN and $k$-RNN to perform efficient and effective reranking for person ReID.
+Specifically, rather than finding $k$-NN, which has a hard boundary, we apply a smooth kernel function with a local density-adaptive parameter to each sample and use the responses of the kernel function to define reidentification scores that are continuous, real-valued and of individual sample-specific scales.
+Thus, our proposed methods can be viewed as a smoothed version of the $k$-INN and the $k$-RNN reranking method.
+Unlike in $k$-INN and $k$-RNN, the ambiguities in the ranking lists and the local density information are properly accommodated, yielding improved performance.